RuriMeiko/Serverless-Telegram-Bot-with-MongoDB/README.md

 ## CPU Performance

 The CPU performance of [this project](https://github.com/RuriMeiko/telegram-water-reminder) that base on this project is approximately 1.1ms.
-View the performance chart
+View the performance chart below:
 <p align="center">
   <img src="https://i.ibb.co/d56y0g9/image.png" alt="CPU Performance Chart">
 </p>

-.

 Feel free to customize and extend the project according to your needs.